-- In the Domain Management page, select Operations > Discover Settings > Network Settings from the quick access toolbar.
+- 1. In the Domain Management page, select Network Settings from the navigation menu.

 - 2. On the Network Settings tab, enter all available credentials of your network devices and jumpbox server information in the corresponding tabs.

 - Private Key

-- Jumpbox
+- lumpbox

 - Telnet/SSH Login

 - Privilege Login

 - SNMP String